supposedly/nutshell/documents/STYLE-GUIDE.md

   - One space should be used after commas/semicolons in a variable or transition, and after the colon in a mapping.
     - **Yes**: `0, any, (3, 4), [E: (5, 6)]; 1`
     - **No**: `0,any,(3,4),[E:(5,6)];1`
   - No whitespace, however, should be used immediately inside the "mouth" of a parenthesis/square bracket nor before a comma/(semi-)colon, though.
-    (In some cases this also might not be correctly-parsable)
+Some cases of this will probably result in a syntax error.
     - **No**: `0 , any ,( 3 ,4 ) ,[ E :( 5 ,6 ) ] ;1`
     - **No**: `x = ( 1 , 2 ,3 )`
-  - The output-specifier arrow, `->`, should be surrounded by one or two spaces (same amount) on each side, and individual compass-direction specifiers after it should be separated by two spaces.
+  - The auxiliary-transition arrows, `->` and `=>`, should be surrounded by one or two spaces (same amount) on each side, and individual compass-direction specifiers thereafter should be separated by two spaces.
     - **Yes**: `(...); 1 -> S:3  N[aVariable]  SE[anotherVar]`
-    - **No**: `(...); 1->S:3 N[aVariable] SE[anotherVar]`
+    - **No**: `(...); 1->S:3 N[aVariable]SE[anotherVar]`
-  - Multiple output specifiers on one line should be ordered clockwise from north to northwest.
+  - Multiple auxiliaries on one line should be ordered clockwise from north to northwest.
     - **Yes**: `-> N[var]  SE:0  NW[N]`
     - **No**: `-> SE:0  NW[N]  N[var]`
-  - "Operators" -- currently, `-` for "subtraction" and `*` for "multiplication" -- should be surrounded by one space if at the "top level" of a transition or var assignment, and preferably-but-not-mandatorily surrounded by the same if located within a variable literal.
+  - "Operators" -- currently, `-` for "subtraction" and `*` for "multiplication" -- should be surrounded by one space if at the "top level" of a transition or var assignment, and preferably-but-not-mandatorily surrounded by the same if within a variable literal.
     - **Yes**: `varA - varB, [0: (2, varC * 3)], (varD - varE) * 3; 1`
     - **Sure**: `varA - varB, [0: (2, varC*3)], (varD-varE) * 3; 1`
     - **Meh**: `varA-varB, [0: (2, varC*3)], (varD-varE)*3; 1`